Rules for Euchre

 In Euchre, the trump suit has a special ranking that differs from the other suits:

-- Right Bower: The Jack of the trump suit - highest card
+- Right Bower: The Jack of the trump suit, the highest card in the game

-- Left Bower: The Jack of the same color as trump (red or black) - second highest
+- Left Bower: The Jack of the same color as trump (red or black), the second highest

 - Rest of trump: Ace, King, Queen, 10, 9

 In the other suits, cards rank normally: Ace (highest), King, Queen, Jack, 10, 9.
-Note that the suit with the same color as trump is missing its Jack (it has become the Left Bower).
+Note that the suit sharing a color with trump is missing its Jack, since that Jack has become the Left Bower.

 Choosing Trump

-After dealing, a bidding round begins to determine the trump suit:
+After dealing, there is a bidding round to determine the trump suit:

-First round: Starting with the player to the dealer's left.
-Each player can either "order up" the turned card (accept its suit as trump) or pass.
-If someone orders it up, the dealer takes the turned card and discards another card.
+First round: Starting with the player to the dealer's left, each player can either "order up" the turned card (accepting its suit as trump) or pass.
+If someone orders it up, the dealer takes the turned card into their hand and discards another.
 The team that chose trump is called the "makers" and must win at least 3 tricks.

-Second round: If everyone passes in the first round, there's another round where players can choose a different suit as trump (not the suit of the turned card).
-In many variants, the dealer must choose trump if everyone else passes ("Stick the dealer" rule).
+Second round: If everyone passes in the first round, there is another round where players can name a different suit as trump (not the suit of the turned card).
+In many variants, the dealer must choose trump if everyone else passes (the "Stick the dealer" rule).

 Playing Alone

-The player who chooses trump can decide to "go alone".
-Their partner then lays down their cards and doesn't participate in the round.
-This provides an opportunity for extra points:
+The player who names trump can choose to "go alone".
+Their partner puts down their cards and sits out the round.
+Going alone comes with higher scoring potential:

 - Alone and takes 3-4 tricks: 1 point